 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Monday March 18, 2019, marks the final day of Chase's limited-time 50,000-mile offer on the United℠ Explorer Business Card.
+Monday March 18, 2019, marks the final day of Chase's limited-time up to 100,000-mile offer on the United℠ Explorer Business Card.

 Now, we typically recommend jumping on limited-time offers while they are live, but, in this case, we’re taking the contrarian position of recommending folks don’t apply for this card.
 Why?
 Because there are at least two other Chase business cards, subject to the same eligibility criteria, that we think offer better value (and tens of thousands more points) over the long-term.